WirthLukas/KotlinSharp/README.md

 # KotlinSharp

-This Library implements some of nice Functions of [Kotlin](https://kotlinlang.org/) in C#.
+This Library is a C# implementation of some of the nice Functions from the [Kotlin](https://kotlinlang.org/) Standard Library.
 **I used the .Net Core 3.1 Framework** with [nullable types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references)
 ([article in msdn-magazine](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/february/essential-net-csharp-8-0-and-nullable-reference-types)).